USING BONUS SACRIFICE TO SAVE TAX

-- Lifetime allowance The maximum allowed in pension schemes is £1 million from April 2016.
+- Lifetime allowance The maximum allowed in pension schemes is £1,030,000 million.
 If you pay in significant bonuses to your pension plan you need to be careful that you do not breach this limit since there are significant tax charges applied if this happens.

 - Normal pension rules apply If you do a bonus sacrifice arrangement you will get all the usual advantages and disadvantages of pension plans.
 This means that the money will grow largely tax-free, but that you will not be able to access the funds until age 55 at the earliest.
 If you need access to the bonus money you might want to reconsider bonus sacrifice since you will lose access to the money if you pay it into your pension plan.